Error estimators and their analysis for CG, Bi-CG and GMRES: Methods

-If $\epsilon_{k+d}$ denotes the error at $k+d$ iteration then $\epsilon_{k+d} \ll \epsilon_{k}$ (assuming error falls as the iteration increases and $d \geq 0$) so we can neglect the further terms of the series sum.
-We can use the error vector in Equation \ref{eq:13} to give an estimation to A-norm of error after inducing a delay of $d$ iterations.
-However this will require us to store previous $d$ vectors.
-So Equation \ref{eq:11} now becomes:
+If $\epsilon_{k+d}$ denotes the error at $k+d$ iteration and $\epsilon_{k+d} \ll \epsilon_{k}$ for some $d > 0$, then further terms of the series can be neglected.
+The error vector in \eqref{eq:13} can provide an estimate of A-norm of error after inducing a delay of $d$ iterations:

-It should be noted that when A is positive definite, the above expression is always positive and thus provides a lower bound for the square of A-norm of error.
-Note that since the above derivation is done using Bi-CG which is an extended version of CG, when $A = A^T$, our estimator for $A$-norm becomes equivalent to CGQL estimator for $A$-norm (Section \ref{BCGtoCG} from Appendix).
-Though RHS of Equation \ref{eq:14} is not a unique formula of evaluation, it provides a convenient way to use Bi-CG iterates.
+When A is positive definite, the above expression is always positive and thus provides a lower bound for the square of A-norm of error.
+Equation \eqref{eq:14} is derived directly from Bi-CG and when $A = A^T$, this estimator for $A$-norm is identical to the earlier proposed CGQL $A$-norm estimator (\ref{BCGtoCG}).
+Since the matrix-vector product $Ap_k$ is known in terms of the residual vectors, the above evaluation costs only $2n$ arithmetic operations, compared to the $\mathcal{O}(n^2)$ arithmetic operations in each Bi-CG iteration.
+The summation of $d$ terms in the above implies a latency of $d$ iterations to begin with, when an estimate of the error is not available.